malinin1/NoomInterview/README.md

 to reduce the Dagger boilerplate and standardize the injection of Android components.

-In production, we could consider backgrounding the initialization of expensive components; this would come with the need to consider concurrency issues as well.
-Moving the Dagger component initialization to the background now seemed like over-engineering.

 Loading/Error states are currently not implemented in the UI; however the code is designed to allow them to be added easily.